The History of the Future

 Tool 3: Ancient Hidden Astrology Books

-In Part 1, we learned one tool that Nostradamus used to predict future events: his considerable psychic ability.
+As this article began, we learned one Tool that Nostradamus used to predict future events: his considerable psychic ability.
 Authorities down through history have consulted psychics to help them to solve their most difficult problems and to help them to plan for the future.

 Ancient Hidden Astrology Books